Back to blog

 Substance requirementsMust have adequate substance; new transfer pricing rules in effect

-The UAE introduced corporate tax in June 2023, but free zone companies that earn "qualifying income" (revenue from outside the UAE or from other free zone entities) still pay 0%.
-This makes free zones extremely attractive for international service businesses — consultancies, SaaS companies, trading firms, and freelancers.
+The UAE introduced corporate tax in June 2023.
+Free zone companies earning "qualifying income" (revenue from outside the UAE or from other free zone entities) continue to pay 0%.
+This produces a strong fit for international service businesses — consultancies, SaaS, trading firms, freelancers.

 → Full UAE tax guide